phil-kahrl/wasm-to-railway/README.md

 ## Running the deployment.

 1. Build your .wasm application using tools of choice.
-2. Deploy the wasm from the commamd line.
+2. Deploy the wasm from the command line.

 ## Environment Variables